shnoh171/shnoh171.github.io/_posts/2018-11-21-making-code-simple.md

 }
 ```

 First, I removed nested loop in `hasWord()` by expressing the direction of movement in an array of `struct Delta`.
-This simple decision reduces the amount of code for `hasWord()` function a lot.
+This improves the readability of the function `hasWord()`.

 ```c++
 bool isRange(int y, int x) { return  x < 0 || x >= 5 || y < 0 || y >= 5; }